Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ### Terminating the process

-It is often unknown when a critical error occurs if the issue is recoverable.
+It is often unknown if the issue is recoverable when a critical error occurs.
 A sound strategy is to terminate the process when a critical error occurs and rely on the process hosting environment to restart the process as a recovery mechanism, resulting in a resilient way to deal with critical errors.

-However, this strategy only works when the endpoint instance is hosted in isolation and that it does not have any other component.
-For example if co-hosting NServiceBus with a web-service or website as this would result in these components to shortly be unavailable to users or other systems.
+However, this strategy only works when the endpoint instance is hosted in isolation and does not have another component.
+For example, when co-hosting NServiceBus with a web-service or website, terminating the process would result in these components becoming unavailable to users or other systems.

 ### Host OS recoverability